lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_C.md

       model "bob1"
 )
 ```
-To set up a playerc_client and then connect to proxies on that server we
+To set up a player client and then connect to proxies on that server we
 can use principles discussed in this section to develop the following code:
 ```
 #include <stdio.h>